fredden/magento2-module-javascript-error-reporting/README.md

   - Current URL when error occurred
   - User agent
   - Viewport width & height
-* Errors are kept for up to 90 days and automatically deleted after this period
+* Errors are kept for up to 180 days (configurable) and automatically deleted after this period
 * Errors are available for review in Magento's back-end
   - Admin -> Reports -> JavaScript Error Reporting
 * Module can be enabled / disabled via configuration